ObolNetwork/obol-docs/docs/start/quickstart_group.md

 Using a remote beacon node will impact the performance of your Distributed Validator and should be used sparingly.
 :::

-If you already have a beacon node running somewhere and you want to use that instead of running an execution layer (`nethermind`) & consensus layer (`lighthouse`) as part of the example repo, you can disable these images.
+If you already have a beacon node running somewhere and you want to use that instead of running an EL (`nethermind`) & CL (`lighthouse`) as part of the example repo, you can disable these images.
 To do so, follow these steps:

 1. Copy the `docker-compose.override.yml.sample` file